-Please complete your FAFSA with accurate data.
-Ideally you should file your tax return before you complete the FAFSA for the upcoming year.
+Please file your FAFSA with accurate data.
+Ideally you should complete your tax return before you submit the FAFSA for the upcoming year.
 If you do so, you will be able to complete the tax information requested on the FAFSA by using the IRS Data Retrieval process.
 If you are unable to complete your tax return in time to meet the March 1 priority date, we recommend you submit the FAFSA with estimated tax information.
-We use the information you submit to calculate your financial aid eligibility for the upcoming academic year.
-Below are some questions which are sometimes overlooked:
+We use the information you provide to calculate your financial aid eligibility for the upcoming academic year.

 After you complete the FAFSA, you will receive a Student Aid Report (SAR) from the Federal Processor.
 Please review your SAR carefully.
 If you find that an error has been made, you can make changes directly on the FAFSA website at www.fafsa.gov.